 TWRP is a powerful tool that gives you full control over the insides of your phone without needing to boot into Android.

-It can be used to flash custom ROMs or minor app mods, as well as to create and manage backups.
+It can be used to flash a custom ROM or use minor app mods, as well as to create and manage backups.
 Understanding how TWRP works and what you can do with it will make you far more confident when attempting Android hacks of various kinds.
 It’s also worth keeping the software updated as new features, and an extra layer of user friendliness are added on a regular basis.